ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/README.md

 The program supports generating FL dataset from Pytorch native datasets, we currently test MNIST, FashionMNIST and Cifar10 datasets.

 ## Results
+The performance comparison on the Cifar10 with our proposed algorithm and Benchmarks.

 ![image](https://github.com/ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/blob/main/cifar_result.png)